pingidentity/terraform-provider-pingone/docs/resources/form.md

 page_title: "pingone_form Resource - terraform-provider-pingone"
 subcategory: "Platform"
 description: |-
-  Resource to create and manage PingOne forms for an environment.
+  Resource to create and manage PingOne DaVinci forms in an environment.
 ---

 # pingone_form (Resource)

-Resource to create and manage PingOne forms for an environment.
+Resource to create and manage PingOne DaVinci forms in an environment.

 ## Example Usage